miikaah/musa/README.md

 - feat: Rearrange playlist items with drag & drop
 - feat: Highlight with border the index when rearranging / adding items
 - feat: Follow active index with scroll

+#### Playlist 2.0

+-feat: Create a smaller playlist with album covers

 #### Library